oracle/python-cx_Oracle/README.md

     python setup.py build
     python setup.py install

-This module is built with [ODPI-C][10] which supports versions 11.2, 12.1 and 12.2 of the Oracle Client libraries on Linux, Windows and macOS.
-Others have reported success with other platforms.
+This module has been built with Oracle client 11.2, 12.1 and 12.2 on Linux and Windows.
+Others have reported success with other platforms such as macOS.

+See [BUILD.txt][10] for additional information.

 ## Usage Example